 Torsemide can cause some serious health issues.
 This risk may be even higher for certain groups.
 If this worries you, talk to your doctor or pharmacist about other options.

-Generic torsemide: The typical starting dose is 5 mg by mouth once daily.
-Your provider will adjust your dose in 4-6 weeks depending on your response to the medication.
+High blood pressure: The typical starting dose is 5 mg by mouth once daily.
+Your prescriber will adjust your dose within 4 to 6 weeks based on how well the medication is working for you.
 The maximum dose is 10 mg by mouth once daily.

 Using this medicine with any of the following medicines is not recommended.
 Your doctor may decide not to treat you with this medication or change some of the other medicines you take.